ChuksJoshuaa/Ecommerce-Api-Project/README.md

 ```

 after that, we get the token.
-Something like this.
+Something like this..

 ```
 {